SerGabbro/Discord-Update-Patcher/README.md

 ## Installation:
 1. Clone or download the repository to your Linux machine.
-2. Follow the instructions in the script file to patch your Discord files.
-3. The script will automatically identify the files that need to be patched and update them.
+2. Execute the script.
+(If u get permission denied, run the script with sudo) (The script will automatically identify new version and patch the build_conf.json)

 ## Usage:
 - Simply run the script whenever you need to patch your Discord installation on Linux.